dylanbhughes/skeetsky/README.md

-# Bluesky Social App
+# Skeetsky - A Bluesky Social App Offshoot

 Welcome friends!
-This is the codebase for the Bluesky Social app.
+This is the codebase for an offshoot of the Bluesky Social app, Skeetsky.

-Get the app itself:
+@dylanbhughes took it upon himself to create a fork of Bluesky where "Posts" are called "Skeets", purely for his own amusement.

+Links to the actual Bluesky app you were looking for:

 - **Web: [bsky.app](https://bsky.app)**
 - **iOS: [App Store](https://apps.apple.com/us/app/bluesky-social/id6444370199)**